Abra-Sena/news-explorer-frontend/README.md

 In the project directory, you can run:

 ### `npm start`
-Runs the app in the development mode.\
+Runs the app in the development mode with backend on Port 3000 and frontend at Port 3001.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run build`
 Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-### Deployment: `npm run deploy`
+### `npm run deploy`
+Deploys frontend, build and copy files directly to the VM to update code after refactor/correction.